ivebe/CyrLatConverter/README.md

     * CyrLatIgnore_doubleletters_base => CyrLatIgnore_doubleLettersBase

 - default selector on plugin initialization is `body`, not `.CyrLatConvert` anymore.
-- button_cyr (now onClickCyr) do not have to be ID anymore, it accept any selector.
-Also onClickLat does the same.
+- button_cyr (now onClickCyr) do not have to be ID anymore, it accepts any selector.
+Also, onClickLat does the same.

 ### Changelog
 - **1.0.2** - Added getL2C and getC2L methods
 - **1.0.1** - Minor modifications
 - **1.0.0** - Major rewrite, removed jQuery dependency and made library with pure JavaScript.
 - **0.7.0** - Major rewrite, code refactored to satisfy ES6.
 Added BrowserStack QUnit tests.
-List of words from dictionary minimised into a single plugin file.
+List of words from the dictionary minimised into a single plugin file.
 Removed backward compatibility calls.
 (IMPORTANT: if you are migrating from older versions check migration guide.
 For all others this is the recommended version.)
 - **0.6.2** - Added placeholder text to transliteration.
-Removed jQuery library from source.
-Removed version number from filename.
+Removed jQuery library from the source.
+Removed version number from the filename.
-- **0.6.0** - Added flexibile selector so plugin can be called as $("body").CyrLatConverter({...})
+- **0.6.0** - Added flexible selector so plugin can be called as $("body").CyrLatConverter({...})
 - **0.5.4** - added onC2L and onL2C events, fixed adding button's id in plugin options
 - **0.5.3** - changed version from 0.1.5 to 0.5.3 and code published on GitHub
 - **0.1.5** - added dictionary for ignoring words from double letter chaining